The Logotype

 Logotype Design on Canva

 Creating a circular text logotype is not possible on Wix.
-There is however, a very easy to use online platform called Canva, which I have also used to show you the color wheel, that one can use to make such logotypes.
+There is however, a very easy to use online platform called Canva that one can use to make such logotypes as you can see in the video tutorial here >>>

-There is one other thing that you need to take into account if you would like to have a circular logo as part of your site identity: As you will see from the examples below, these logos are quite high and if you try to put them on your header, the header will become very deep, taking up quite a bit of viewing space on your pages.
-So, a logo like this can only really be used as a full version on a homepage or a micro site and then on a multipage site only the icon of the logo would be placed as a "reminder element".
-I have made a tutorial video about this which you should watch here >>> before you decide to go ahead, to see if this something you would want to do.
+Note: These logos are quite high and if you try to put them on your header, the header will become very deep, taking up quite a bit of viewing space on your pages.
+So, a logo like this can only be used as a full version on a homepage or the top of a micro site.
+And then on a multipage site only the icon of the logo would be placed as a "reminder element".
+Watch this tutorial here >>> before you decide to go ahead, to see if this something you would want to do.

 Font Portals